Explore the diversity of China

 The Yangtze River (see no. 3 on map), which runs west to east through the country, is an ideal marker.
 It divides the lush, green hills and countryside of China's south from the flatter, greyer northern heartlands, where you'll find many of the country's historical and architectural treasures, including the Temple of Heaven and the Forbidden City.

 China's southwestern Yunnan province, nestling along the Southeast Asian borders, provides a breathtaking array of differing landscapes within a relatively small area.
-Here, sub-tropical jungle gives way to the increasingly dizzying mountain peaks that continue on towards Tibet and the Himalaya.
+Here, subtropical jungle gives way to the increasingly dizzying mountain peaks that continue on toward Tibet and the Himalaya.
 One of the top moments in China is hiking in the mountains surrounding Zhongdian, in the north of Yunnan, and being confronted by a breathtaking panorama of snow-capped peaks that stretch all the way to Tibet.

 Yet another spell-binding image of China — and one that has been the subject of Chinese art for centuries — is found in the Guilin region (see no. 4 on map).
 Here, countless limestone karst peaks rise vertically out of the rice paddies and the fertile plains, while the Li River winds its way through this awesome scenery.
 A boat journey to Yangshuo is the best way to take in the views in all their glory.

 The northwestern Silk Route region (see no. 5 on map) is culturally and visually akin to visiting another country entirely.
 As you pass through the Gobi and Taklamakan Deserts, it's almost incomprehensible to think that a century ago these vast distances would have been negotiated only by camel or horse.